mars-protocol/contracts/scripts/multisig/mars/README.md

 ## Signing a tx with the multisig - testnet execute msg example

-Every multisig holder is responsible for verifying the execute msg inside the json file of their unsigned tx.
+**Every multisig holder is responsible for verifying the contract's newly uploaded code for every migrate msg.**

+_Note: The multisig must have at least one tx against it or be registered in the auth module for the address to exist in Mars' state._

+1. If the multisig does not exist in Mars' state, send some tokens to the account.
+Otherwise, the account cannot run the following commands.

-1. Assert that you have both your own wallet and multisig wallet in your keyring.
+2. Assert that you have both your own wallet and multisig wallet in your keyring.

    ```bash
    marsd keys list